Confident Neural Network Regression with Bootstrapped Deep Ensembles: Experimental results

-As argued above, a neural network can be seen as a random predictor.
-This randomness is partially a consequence of the random training procedure and initialisation, which is captured well by Deep Ensembles.
-However, especially for small training sets, the random targets are also a significance source of variance in the predictor.
-We evaluated how large this effect is.
 We set up a simulation based on the large Protein-tertiary-structure data set.
-We trained 50 networks with random targets and 50 networks with fixed targets, all with random initialization and random batch orderings, on an increasing number of data points $N$.
-The random targets were simulated using \cref{alg: simulationalgo}.
-We subsequently examined the average variance of the networks with fixed and random targets on 5000 previously unseen test points, denoted by $\sigma^{2}_{\text{fixed}}$ and $\sigma^{2}_{\text{random}}$ respectively.
-We consider $\sigma^{2}_{\text{fixed}}$ an estimate of $\sigma^{2}_{\text{t}}$ and $\sigma^{2}_{\text{random}} - \sigma^{2}_{\text{fixed}}$ an estimate of $\sigma^{2}_{\text{d}}$.
-Plotting these quantities for increasing $N$ gives insight into the relative importance of the effect of random targets.
+We trained two sets of 50 networks.
+The first set was trained with different targets for each network and the second was trained with the same targets for each network.
+The random targets were simulated using the two random forests.
+We subsequently examined the average variance of the networks with fixed and random targets on 5000 previously unseen test points.
+The average variance of the 50 networks trained on random targets gives an estimate of $\sigmat + \sigmad$, and the average variance of the 50 networks trained on the same targets gives an estimate of $\sigmat$.
+We took the difference of the two as an estimate of $\sigmad$.
+This process was repeated multiple times on an increasing number of data points $N$.